Liver Cancer

 Liver Cancer — Prevention

 As said earlier, alcohol is one of the primary causes of cirrhosis of the liver.
-You should always practice safe sex, as that’s the best protection against the hepatitis virus, and never share needles with anyone.
+You should always practise safe sex, as that’s the best protection against the hepatitis virus, and never share needles with anyone.

 If you’ve been found to have cirrhosis of the liver, you will be tested by your doctor for any sign of hepatoma.
 These tests include regular blood tests to identify the presence of A.F.P. or alpha-feta protein (A.F.P.), which is a substance found in heavy doses in those with hepatoma.